HackYourFutureBelgium/favorite-word/src/interactions/README.md

 # Interactions

-these functions' role is to implement entire user interactions. they will use the _prompts_ and _renders_ to interact with the user, and _logic_ to process user data.
+These functions' role is to implement entire user interactions.
+They will use the _prompts_ and _renders_ to interact with the user, and _logic_ to process user data.

-you will call interaction functions from your UI using the `onclick` attribute.
+You will call interaction functions from your UI using the `onclick` attribute.

 Here are some general rules for your interaction functions: